Purpose

 Cohort A, Arm I (nivolumab)

 Patients in Cohort A, Arm I receive nivolumab IV over 30 minutes on day 1 of each cycle.
 Treatment repeats every 28 days for up to 12 cycles in the absence of disease progression or unacceptable toxicity.
 Patients also undergo collection of tissue during screening and collection of blood throughout the trial.
-Patients also undergo CT or MRI scans throughout the trial.
+Patients also undergo CT or MRI and may undergo cystoscopy throughout the trial.

 • Procedure: Biospecimen Collection